All Episodes

 The United States leader was spawned by Acorn.

-Uh, he is a proud community organizer.
+He is a proud community organizer.

 I don't really see what the problem is.

-Uh in fact, President Obama ought to be out there with them, giving him pointers on how to agitate that's where he comes from.
+In fact, President Obama ought to be out there with them, giving them pointers on how to agitate.

 This next is hilarious.

-Larry King Live speaking with former Buckingham Palace spokesman Dickie Arbiter and social commentator, Nancy Giles, about the meeting between President Obama, Michelle Obama, and Queen Elizabeth.
+Larry King Live speaking with former Buckingham Palace spokesman Dickie Arbiter and social commentator Nancy Giles about the meeting between President Obama, Michelle Obama, and Queen Elizabeth.

-This is a Larry King play by play of Michelle touching the Queen.
+This is a Larry King play-by-play of Michelle touching the Queen.

 By the way, we have a new video of Michelle touching the Queen.